mzomparelli/zVirtualDesktop/README.md

 # zVirtualDesktop

-Requires the lastest Windows 10 Updates:
+I'm currently running this app perfectly on version:
 Version 1607 (OS Build 14393.953)

-If the app doesn't work for you then get your Windows updates.
+If the app doesn't work for you then I would first try getting Windows Updates and if that doesn't work then please open a issue with your version.
+To find your version simply press <kbd>WIN</kbd>+<kbd>R</kbd> then type WinVer into the box and hit enter.

 [![Download](https://github.com/mzomparelli/zVirtualDesktop/blob/master/download.png?raw=true)](https://github.com/mzomparelli/zVirtualDesktop/blob/master/zVirtualDesktop/bin/Release/zVirtualDesktop.zip?raw=true)